KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 The Listening Center

 ![](southwest-headquarters-tour-2026/swag.jpg)
 An unexpected surprise... a swag gift bag!
-Super cute Southwest socks, the new Mexican cookie, souvenir safety glasses, and a real, historic boarding pass!
+Super cute Southwest socks, the new Mexican cookie, sticker, souvenir safety glasses, and a real, historic boarding pass!

 ## Thank You